MRimk/UniversityNotes/Decentralized-Systems-Engineering.md

 #### Local-First Software - simpler backends

 Application becomes sequence of messages storage and sync, and therefore it becomes way easier to deploy.

+## Replication of Consensus

+### Replication

+Replicating storage or nodes in a distributed system

+#### Storage Replication

+Storage-specific replication techniques assume that node stays alive, and there is a focus on making sure that disk failures are supported.

+Classic storage replication techniques: e.g. disk failure -> RAID (redundant array of inexpensive disks)

+- RAID1 - mirroring (2 copies on 2 disks)
+- RAID5 - striping with parity.
+(2 disks store one stripe each and third one stores parity disk).
+Tolerates any **single** disk failure
+- RAID6 - double parity.
+Tolerates 2 disk failures.

+Disks are passive and there is an "authority" who knows/governs the "state of universe"

+Replication of distributed _Nodes_ - we want to replicate any node such that when one fails, the system can work. **Problem** - there is no "authority"

+### Agreement or Consensus

+There are several (n) nodes agreeing on one state (value).

+One way to categorize consensus protocols broadly: permissioned or permissionless (since 2008)

+- Permissioned - algorithm assumes a well-defined, closed group of n nodes.
+- Permissionless (Bitcoin) - makes nodes prove that they did something - proof-of-work

+Narrower categorization for permissioned protocols: Crash failures (loses power, becomes unoperational) vs Byzantine failures (a node might be malicious or compromised)

+Many different consistency models - **How** consistent?

+- Serialization - we want all nodes agreeing on a single history
+- Eventual consistency - nodes may disagree for a while but eventually come to agreement

+#### Paxos consensus algorithm

+Assume that there is a set of state nodes - Acceptors.
+For now have 2 of them. (s1, s2) And there are clients which drive the agreement - Proposers (alice, bob)

+_Case 1:_
+Assume Bob does not exist, Alice proposes state transaction T, and the state nodes will say yes to T because they have not heard from Bob.

+1. **Problem** - alice might not know of a failure before it is accepted, s2 might fail before sending back yes.
+2. If alice wants to tolerate f failures (f < n), then it must be able to move on after waiting for at most n-f answers.

+_Case 2:_
+Now assume Alice and Bob proposes transactions T1 and T2, and now the **problem** is that if both wait for just one server to answer, they might disagree (s1 yes to Alice, s2 yes to Bob)

+This illustrates **main principle**: To reach agreement of only 1 value, we need to have a _majority_ - n > 2f (or n >= 2f + 1).

+Now have 3 acceptors, and 2 clients - alice and bob.
+A and B propose T1, T2.
+Alice transaction gets accepted by s1 and s2 first, bob's gets accepted by s3, and s2 replies to bob that alice won. --> Server 2 is the only disambiguating authority, and if it fails, no one knows who won.

+Also a problem
+If there are more proposers.
+Now have 3 acceptors, and 3 clients - alice, bob, and charlie.
+A, B, and C propose T1, T2 and T3.
+s1 accepts A, s2 accepts B, and s3 accepts C -> **Fundamental problem** - no one gets a majority.

+**Fundamental problem** - how do you know when consensus has been reached? each client has $\le$ n-f observations, so it doesn't have full picture. e.g. If i talked with majority and got 0 yes answers, I know i failed; If i talked with majority and got 1 yes answer, i might have succeeded. e.g. if I got f yeses, then i might have failed.
+=> "I don't know"

+if i got 0 yes, definitely failed; if i got f+1 yes, "looks like" i succeeded.

+##### Fundamental challenges

+1. Be able to _try again_ on failure.
+2. If agreement might have happened, the future tries have to be consistent with past attempts that _might_ have agreed

+**Tackling try-again**:
+Use lock-step time - steps or "ballot numbers" (they are logical steps not real time steps)

+Alice convinces s1 on step 1, B on s2, C on s3, so now try again.
+They start again all, but alice gets first to step 2.
+So alice wins.

+**Tackling phases**:

+1. figure out if I _can_ succeed
+2. figure out if I _did_ succeed

+Paxos has a time-step reservation system:

+1. client asks each server to _reserve_ ("prepare") step for me
+2. only if succeeds, client asks each server to _record_ proposal.

+E.g. 3 servers, 1 client Alice.
+Alice sends a proposal "reserve step 1" to each server, waits for answers.
+Gets majority of the answers "yes", so majority moves forward to ask "record 1:T".
+And since nobody broke alice's reservation, those recordings are successful from the majority, so the servers knows that alice had a majority.

+What happens when s3 dies (and s1 got another reservation from B, which means s2 and s3 guaranteed recording of alice -> s2 is the only one left confirming this)?
+S1 know that alice _might_ have succeded, s2 knows that alice succeeded.
+Bob while reserving step 2 on s2 sees that alice might have succeeded in step 1, and if it succeeds in step 2, it records latest/highest prepared T (because bob is obligated to be consistent with alice's attempt).

+**Key rule of Paxos** - if it's possible that at previous timestep client might have succeeded, current client at current step must carry out that previous attempt.

+e.g. 3 servers, 2 clients Alice and bob:
+Alice sends a proposal "reserve step 1" to each server, waits for answers.
+Gets 1 answer "yes" from s1, Bob sees that one server might have succeeded, and sends his reservation for step 2.
+Bob succeeds at s2 and s3, Bob sends record T', and then s3 records T'.
+And this depends on the majority that agrees to have the view of overwriting or saving alice's step.